 The tart was just that.
 Let’s be frank, although far brighter than most riff raff, she was still a simple girl, smart enough to get paid a hefty price for her services, which was something in these days, but not much more.
 Still, there was a spark there and since meeting her during the investigation of the Burgdorf burglary we had become well acquainted and she’s found that my services were most satisfying after her nightly tending to the ruffian masses.

 I supposed it had been months before that the idea had taken root in my head.
 My colleague Watson had made some offhanded remark about his upcoming nuptials and how I would most certainly not be needing a “plus one” on my invitation.
 He had often noted my lack of romantic partners during our friendship.
-For a brilliant man, the dear doctor could be quiet daft.
-Continue reading
+For a brilliant man, the dear doctor could be quite daft.
+Continue reading Knowledge Base

 The whine was a little girl noise: a pouting, stubborn groan of frustration.
 I heard it when I opened the door and let the light from the hall break the spell of darkness in her room.

 On the pink bed, the girl was covered in blankets, pillows, comforters, even stuffed animals.
 She sniffled somewhere under there and in a voice that sounded much more adolescent than what a college student should sound like, she whined, “go away.”